Jere Karalahti: Later career

-After being a free agent for some time Karalahti was approached by HC Slovan Bratislava, a top Slovakian side which is the current Slovakian League champion.
+After being a free agent for some time Karalahti was approached by HC Slovan Bratislava, a top Slovak side which is the current Slovak League champion.
 Karalahti's move to Bratislava came to jeopardy when the transfer fell through because of a missing signature in the transfer documents.
-Juuso Pulliainen, Karalahti's agent, assured that both the Slovakian Ice Hockey Administration and Finnish Ice Hockey Administration had agreed that Karalahti's rights are owned by Slovan, hence meaning he could play for Slovan.
+Juuso Pulliainen, Karalahti's agent, assured that both the Slovak Ice Hockey Administration and Finnish Ice Hockey Administration had agreed that Karalahti's rights are owned by Slovan, hence meaning he could play for Slovan.
 However, Karalahti stated that he wanted to clear things in Finland before rushing into anything.

 On 24 July 2008 Jere Karalahti signed a contract with the Germany Elite League Club Hamburg Freezers in Germany for the 2008–09 season.

 In May 2009, Karalahti announced that he would leave Hamburg to play for HC Neftekhimik Nizhnekamsk in the Russian Kontinental Hockey League.
 However, only a few weeks later he changed his mind and decided to re-sign with the Freezers instead.